Impartial Predictive Modeling and the Use of Proxy Variables: Simple Example: FEO vs SEO

-Five possible estimates are compared in Table \ref{tab:simple-data}: the full OLS model, the restricted regression which excludes $s$, the FEO model in which education is considered a legitimate covariate, the SEO model in which education is considered a suspect covariate, and the marginal model which estimates the marginal probability of default without any covariates.
-Estimates are presented along with the RMSE from estimating the true default indicator and the discrimination score (DS) \citep{CalV10}.
-While we have argued that ``discrimination score'' is a misnomer since it does not separate explainable from discriminatory variation, it provides a useful perspective given its widespread use in the literature.
+Synthetic data and estimates are provided in Table \ref{tab:simple-data}, in which there exist direct effects for both $\s$ and $\x$.
+This is consistent with the observed data graphs in Table \ref{tab:diagrams}.
+Five possible estimates are compared in Table \ref{tab:simple-data}: the full OLS model, the restricted regression which excludes $\s$, the FEO model in which education is considered a legitimate covariate, the SEO model in which education is considered a suspect covariate, and the marginal model which estimates the marginal probability of default without any covariates.
+Estimates are presented along with the in-sample RMSE from estimating the true default indicator and the discrimination score (DS) \cite{CalV10}.
+While we have argued that ``discrimination score'' is at times a misnomer since it does not separate explainable from discriminatory variation, it provides a useful perspective given its widespread use in the literature.
+Furthermore, as one often discusses discrimination toward groups, it is nevertheless helpful to gauge the difference between estimates between groups.

-Since education is the only covariate that can measure similarity, the colloquial notion of fairness dictates that estimates should be constant for individuals with the same education.
-This is easily accomplished by the legal prescription of excluding $s$.
+Since education is the only covariate that can measure similarity, one would expect that estimates should be constant for individuals with the same education.
+This is easily accomplished by the legal prescription of input scrutiny by excluding $\s$.
 If the information is not observed, it cannot lead to disparate treatment directly related to group membership.
 The FEO model satisfies this as well.
-As seen in the standard decomposition in equation (\ref{eqn:coef-decomp}) the only difference between the two estimates is the coefficient on $x$.
-Said differently, the term $di$ in equation (\ref{eqn:decomp-s}) lies in the space spanned by $x$.
+As seen in equation \eqref{eqn:decomp-xs}, the only difference between the two estimates is the coefficient on $\x$.
+Said differently, the term $di$ in equation (\ref{eqn:decomp-s}) lies in the space spanned by $\x$.
 Therefore its removal only changes estimates for education groups.
-Excluding $s$ permits redlining because it increases the estimated disparity between low- and high-education groups.
-This disproportionately effects those in $s_-$ as they constitute the majority of the low education group.
-The FEO estimates result in some average differences between groups, but this is acceptable if the association between $x$ and $s$ is benign.
-This accurately measures the proportional differences desired by \citet{Banks01} for fair treatment.
+Excluding $\s$ permits redlining because it increases the estimated disparity between low- and high-education groups.
+This disproportionately effects those in $\s_-$ as they constitute the majority of the low education group.
+The FEO estimates result in some average differences between groups, but this is acceptable if the association between $\x$ and $\s$ is benign.
+This accurately measures the proportional differences desired by \cite{Banks01} for fair treatment.